hkotek/hkotek.com/_posts/2023-04-26-gender-bias-in-chatgpt.md

 comments: true
 permalink: /blog/gender-bias-in-chatgpt/
 categories:
-  - nlp, gender
+  - research
 tags:
-  - nlp, gender
+  - research, ai, gender
 ---

 **Update: August 29, 2023** -- a paper based on this initial idea has been accepted for presentation at ACM Collective Intelligence: [**Gender bias and stereotypes in Large Language Models**](https://arxiv.org/abs/2308.14921).